 Can laser hair removal go wrong?

 PJ, a 36-year-old master’s student and yoga teacher, found that a “penny sale” at a popular, nationally franchised laser clinic was enough to convince her to try the treatment.
 The offer, that clients pay full price for one “area” (underarms would constitute one area, for example) and would then receive a second area for 1p, was enticing.

 PJ, though, does not have PCOS.
 An Indian woman, her skin is brown with dark body hair, something she communicated as a concern to the practitioner before her first session.
 Would the laser be able to adequately remove her hair while keeping her skin safe?
-“I was told that this clinic, one of a number across the country, was the best and that I would be fine and, thanks to the vast range of locations (Manchester, London [and so on]), I would be able to fit appointments in wherever I was.
+“I was told that this clinic, one of a number across the country, was the best and that I would be fine and, thanks to the vast range of locations, I would be able to fit appointments in wherever I was.
 That was their main selling point,” she says.